C0C0AN/BSc_thesis_KlaraBrinkmann/open lab notebook/work_progress_may.md

 ## Wednesday
 - searched solution for mahalanobis error
 - found solution: for mahalanobis distance I reshaped dynamic tempo to (-1, 1) --> we need more observations than dimensions; with reshape(-1,1) we will get shape (259, 1); remember that observations are rows!!!
-- changed Mirjams for-loop in my laptop and changed the paths
+- changed Mirjams for-loop for music feature extraction in my laptop and changed the paths
 - remember: in spyder the working directory will be the directory where the command is looking for the music stimuli
 - and spyder has to be opened with "source activate py27" otherwise the iPython is in 2.4.1
 - opening spyder with "source activate py27" will open Python 3.6.3 |Anaconda, Inc.| IPython 6.1.0